Metal Printed Parts

 Metal Printed Parts FAQs

-How long does it take to produce a metal 3D printed part?
+How long does it take to machine a metal 3D printed part?

-Aerospace, defense, energy and medical sectors rely on 3D printed parts made from advanced alloys.
-Additive manufacturing supports lightweight designs, short-run production and complex geometries without long lead times.
+Aerospace, defense, energy and medical sectors rely on machined 3D printed parts made from advanced alloys.
+We machine additive-manufactured metal parts with lightweight designs, short-run production and complex geometries without long lead times.

 Does additive manufacturing replace CNC machining?